syszelj9/mplay3r/readme.md

 KEYBINDS AND CONTROL
 ---------------------
 1. To pause the music, press `s`.
 Yes, I know it says stopped but it actually just pauses it.
+2. To show the progress bar, press `v`.
+Along with showing you the song progress, it also shows you the bitrate.
     ________
     Looping
     --------
     - To create a loop point A, press `o` once, then press it again to create the second loop point and that loop will play.
     - To cancel the loop and continue playing the song as normal, press `o` a third time.

-2. Pressing `L` shows you the current playlist/folder you are in, and the current track that is playing.
+3. Pressing `L` shows you the current playlist/folder you are in, and the current track that is playing.
-3. If the program has nothing to play, it will just exit.
+4. If the program has nothing to play, it will just exit.
-4. Pressing the keys on the numpad or number row (123...0) will navigate through parts of the song.
+5. Pressing the keys on the numpad or number row (123...0) will navigate through parts of the song.

 ______________
 COMMON ERRORS